berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 ---
 layout: citlalli
 title: Citlalli In The Sky With Cnidaria
+permalink: citlalli
+authors:
-author: Gerardo Aldana
+    - name: Gerardo Aldana
+      bio: |
-bio: "Prof. Gerardo Aldana is a professor of Chicana/o Studies at UC Santa Barbara.
-He is the author of _Calculating Brilliance:\ An Intellectual History of Mayan Astronomy at Chich'en Itza_ (2022), and _The Apotheosis of Janaab Pakal:\ Science, History, and Religion at Classic Maya Palenque_ (2007), among other books and articles."
+        Prof. Gerardo Aldana is a professor of Chicana/o Studies at UC Santa Barbara.
+He is the author of _Calculating Brilliance: An Intellectual History of Mayan Astronomy at Chich'en Itza_ (2022), and _The Apotheosis of Janaab Pakal: Science, History, and Religion at Classic Maya Palenque_ (2007), among other books and articles.
 full-title: "Citlalli In The Sky With Cnidaria"
 location: Low Orbit
 planet: Earth